tstromberg/quietude/README.md

 ![example](images/example.jpg?raw=true "screenshot")

 A couple of bare-bones applications, presented by the [olauncher](https://play.google.com/store/apps/details?id=app.olauncher&hl=en_US&gl=US) alternative launcher.
-There are more applications hidden if I scroll upward, but there is no Chrome, Google Search, or Youtube - and no way to enable them either until desperate and at a computer again.
+There are more applications hidden if I scroll upward, but there is no Chrome, Google Search, Youtube, or Play Store - and no way to enable them either until I'm desperate and at a computer again.

 ## Usage